qwoffice/qw-docs/installation/laravel/README.md

 ### Dependencies

-In order to get it working with laravel you need a way to automatically include geacy files based on file based routing
+In order to get it working with laravel you need a way to automatically include legacy files based on file based routing

 - https://github.com/headerx/laravel-legacy-loader